 Is there Protein in a Plant-based Diet?

-According to WebMD, Men require 56 grams of protein and Women 46 grams of protein and Pregnant or Breastfeeding Women need 71 grams per day.
+According to WebMD, Men require 56 grams of protein; Women 46 grams of protein, and Pregnant or Breastfeeding Women need 71 grams per day.
 Protein builds muscles and is fuel to our bodies.

-Although as we age and our bodies change; “The Mayo Clinic Healthy Living Program suggests for women over the age of 50 (post-menopausal) to take steps to modify their diets as their bodies change.
-When you eat enough protein it reduces the impact of muscle wasting.
-Women over 50; experts recommend 1 to 1.5 grams of protein per kilogram of weight.
+Although as we age and our bodies change; “The Mayo Clinic Healthy Living Program suggests for women over the age of 50 (post-menopausal) take steps to modify their diets as their bodies change.
+When building muscle: For women over 50; experts recommend 1 to 1.5 grams of protein per kilogram of weight.
 1 Kilogram = 2.2 pounds.
 (Example; if you weigh 140 lbs. you will need at least 63 grams of protein per day).”
 Plant-based diets offer a variety of healthy proteins to choose from; eat more quinoa, nuts, seed, lentils, an assortment of beans and soy, as well as Vegetables and Fruits.
 (See this article for more information: https://mayocl.in/3mTS6Zu)

 Here is a list of vegetables that have high protein contents: